 Groups are central to how MySQL Enterprise Monitor operates.
-For example, an Asset (such as a host or MySQL instance) that is added to a group will automatically inherit all Advisors that are scheduled for that group.
-And moving an Asset to a different group will automatically update the schedules, accordingly.
+For example, an Asset (such as a host or MySQL instance) added to a group automatically inherits all Advisors scheduled for that group.

 In MySQL Enterprise Monitor 2.3, schedules were set per Asset, and not per group.

 Each panel in the Service Manager allows you to distinguish between groups (e.g., graph a specific group), and groups help configure the handling of Events and Advisors.

 MySQL Enterprise Monitor has two different types of server groups: